edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ```

 The Contrast Coordinator will rotate the mesh ca certificate on the manifest update.
 Workload certificates issued
-after the manifest are thus issued by another certificate authority and services receiving the new CA certificate chain
+after the manifest update are thus issued by another certificate authority and services receiving the new CA certificate chain
 won't trust parts of the deployment that got their certificate issued before the update.
 This way, Contrast ensures
 that parts of the deployment that received a security update won't be infected by parts of the deployment at an older
 patch level that may have been compromised.
 The `mesh-ca.pem` is updated with the new CA certificate chain.